-In the middle of snowy forest, what to lean?
+In the middle of snowy forest, what to learn?

-* This course is for 3rd and 4th year undergraduate students, and master's students
+* This course is for 3rd-4th year undergraduate students and master's students

 At high latitude, substantial part of the year is characterized as "Winter".
-For the severe cold temperature and frost event, organism develop unique strategy to survive and are sometime even active in winter, to drive biogeochemical cycle in forest ecosystem.
+For the severe cold temperature and frost event, organism develop unique strategy to survive and are sometime even active in sub-zero temperature, to drive biogeochemical cycle in forest ecosystem.

 On the other hand, winter climate is changing worldwide, and its influence on the structure and function of forest ecosystem is being concerned.
 However, as compared to the influence during growing season, that in winter is less investigated.

 At high latitude, substantial part of the year is characterized as "Winter".
-For the severe cold temperature and frost event, organism develop unique strategy to survive and are sometime even active in winter, to drive biogeochemical cycle in forest ecosystem.
+For the severe cold temperature and frost event, organism develop unique strategy to survive and are sometime even active in sub-zero temperature, to drive biogeochemical cycle in forest ecosystem.

 On the other hand, winter climate is changing worldwide, and its influence on the structure and function of forest ecosystem is being concerned.
 However, as compared to the influence during growing season, that in winter is less investigated.